-As mentioned above, another next common reason for dimming iPhone screen is due to night shift mode being enabled on your device.
+Another common reason for the screen dimming problem on iPhone is due to night shift mode being enabled.

-Go to Settings > Display & Brightness > Night Shift > on the next screen, move the toggle next to Scheduled and Manually Enabled Until Tomorrow to OFF position.
+Go to Settings > Display & Brightness > Night Shift > move the toggle next to Scheduled and Manually Enabled Until Tomorrow to OFF position.

 Note: According to Apple, Night Shift Mode may help you get better sleep.

-Since, this feature is designed to reduce the intensity of bright colours on iPhone display, it might be dimming the screen
+Since, this feature is designed to reduce the intensity of bright colors on iPhone screen, it might be dimming the screen

 Go to Settings > Accessibility > Display & Text Size > move the toggle next to Reduce White Point to OFF position.

-Note: If your iPhone is set to high brigtness level, switching OFF Auto-Brightness can have an impact on Battery Life.
+Note: If your iPhone is set to high brightness level, switching OFF Auto-Brightness can have an impact on Battery Life.

 Go to Settings > Face ID & Passcode > move the toggle next to Attention Aware Features to OFF position.

-Once Attention Aware Feature is disabled, you won’t find your device dimming or the volume going up and down automatically.
+Once Attention Aware Feature is disabled, you won’t find the screen of your iPhone dimming automatically.